TCC OTA Student molding a cast for forearm/wrist

 Occupational Therapy Assistant, A.A.S.

-The Occupational Therapy Assistant performs various treatment procedures prescribed by the Registered Occupational Therapist to patients with physical, psychological, or cognitive disabilities.
-As an Occupational Therapy Assistant, you also will work independently in programs to prevent disability and maintain health, such as Activity Director.
+• Tasks: Perform various treatment procedures delegated by the Registered Occupational Therapist to patients with physical, psychological, or cognitive disabilities.

 Degree Requirements